-At the year end £nil (2022: £316,872) was owed by the company to the directors.
+At the year end £2,073,214 (2023: £nil) was owed by the company to the directors.

-During the year a director's overdrawn current account balance of £168,534 that was comprised of nonbusiness expenditure paid for by the company was provided against as the director has not indicated he intends to repay the amounts and is going to leave the business.
-Due to ongoing discussions, it is currently uncertain whether the amount will be either fully or partially recovered and hence a prudent approach has been taken with the provision.
-The directors intend to seek full recoverability.
+During the year a director's overdrawn current account balance of £29,953 (2023: £168,534) that was comprised of non-business expenditure paid for by the company was provided against as the director has not indicated he intends to repay the amounts and has left the business.
+Since he is no longer a director, nor employed, his overdrawn current account balance is no longer deemed to be recoverable and has been written off.